NLnetLabs/rotonda/design docs/examples.md

 ```
 // An example that performs validation for Flowspec according to RFC8955
 module flowspec-validator {
-    rib global.rib-in as rib-in {
+    rib global.rib-in as rib-in with Route {
         prefix: Prefix,
         originator_id: OriginatorId,
         as_path: AsPath
     }

-    rib global.flowspec as rib-flowspec {
+    rib global.flowspec as rib-flowspec with FlowSpecRule {
         dest_prefix: Prefix,
         originator_id: OriginatorId,
         origin_as: As,